ferjorosa/parkinson-subtypes/README.md

-# parkinson-multidimensional-clustering
+# parkinson-subtypes
 [![Build Status](https://travis-ci.com/ferjorosa/incremental-latent-forests.png?branch=master)](https://travis-ci.com/ferjorosa/parkinson-multidimensional-clustering) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This is the code repository of the paper **Identifying Parkinson's disease subtypes via multidimensional clustering** (Movement Disorders) [1].
+This is the code repository of the paper **Identifying Parkinson's disease subtypes via multidimensional clustering** (PLOS One) [1].
 It includes the following:

 * A Java implementation of the *greedy latent structure learner* (GLSL) algorithm [1] (see Appendix B).
 * A copy of the Java implementation of the *incremental learner* (IL) and the *constrained incremental learner* (CIL) algorithms [2] used as initialization for GLSL.
 [Original Github repository](https://github.com/ferjorosa/incremental-latent-forests).